 In the last year, an additional tribal casino has opened, the Shooting Star Casino Bagley near Chippewa National Forest in northern Minnesota.

-2017 Archive: Minnesota Slot Machine Casino Gambling 2017 – Minnesota slot machine casino gambling consists of video slot machines at tribal casinos, having negotiated 22 tribal-state compacts.
+2017 Archive: Minnesota Slot Machine Casino Gambling in 2017 – Minnesota slot machine casino gambling consists of video slot machines at tribal casinos, having negotiated 22 tribal-state compacts.
 Slot machine payout returns are legally required to be 80% and 95%.
 Tribal casinos are not required to provide actual payout values.
 Two pari-mutuel facilities offer card games only.

 Other State-By-State Articles from Professor Slots

 - Series: Online Resource: State-By-State Slots Gambling Summaries – Now in its second year, this series is an online resource dedicated to slot machine casino gambling enthusiasts.
 It provides 56 weekly, detailed gambling summarizes covering each U.S. state, territory, and the federal district to capture dynamic changes occurring of late in the U.S. gaming/gambling industry specific to slots play.